getcarina/getcarina.com/_references/003-Image-registries.md

 Registries
 ---

 Multiple Docker registries are available online.
-Here we list some of the more popular ones.
+Following are some of the more popular ones.

 ### Docker Hub